Ph.D. Oral Exam Request

 Students and their supervisors must find a date and time for the Ph.D. oral exam that is agreeable to all members of the examination committee.
 A minimum of 3 hours must be set aside for the exam, to include both the public seminar and the closed examination.
-The Request to Schedule a Ph.D.
-Oral Exam Form must be submitted at least 7 weeks prior to the agreed upon date of the examination.
-The thesis abstract, student's CV and the external examiner's CV must be submitted electronically to the Student Services Assistant at the same time.
+The Ph.D.
+Oral Exam Request Form must be submitted at least 7 weeks prior to the agreed-upon date of the examination.
+The thesis abstract, thesis, student's CV, and the external examiner's CV must be submitted electronically to the Graduate Program Coordinator through the Form at the same time.

 Arm's-Length Molecular Genetics Faculty: This examiner should be within the student’s primary research field, chosen and invited by the student and Supervisor, but must not have been involved with the student’s research project.